-Principal mechanisms to Stakeholder expectations Current focus issues Our response engage stakeholders • SABIC supplier portal • Become a partner and/or maintain • Establish long-term relationships with General: long-term partnerships suppliers based on communication and • Implemented a supply-chain visibility tool to increase delivery Vendor meetings transparency reliability • Transparency, fair, speed and clarity of the • Industry conference and exhibitions procurement process Adapting advanced technologies to • Support in complying with our Supplier Code of Conduct • Compliance training for suppliers and collaborate with out suppliers and service • Business increase other third parties In 2023: providers • On-time payments • Coorporation in associations • SABIC's supply chain delivers more than 31 million tons of • Labor safety and labor rights products to some 20,000 locations in over 140 countries • Energy and pollution prevention every year. • SABIC joined Together for Sustainability (TfS), a procurementdriven initiative created by chemical companies to enhance sustainable supply chain practices.
+Principal mechanisms to engage stakeholders Stakeholder expectations Current focus issues Our response Scheduled meetings Compliance training for suppliers and other third parties Clarity of expectations Adapting advanced technologies to collaborate with our customers and service providers General: Implemented a supply-chain visibility tool to increase delivery reliability In 2023: SABIC's supply chain delivers more than 31 million tons of products to some 20,000 locations in over 140 countries every year.
+SABIC joined Together for Sustainability (TfS), a procurement-driven initiative created by chemical companies to enhance sustainable supply chain practices.